 Get the latest updates and restart your device

-If Apple Music is working, the next step is to make sure you have the latest updates.
+If Apple Music works at Apple’s end, the next step is ensuring you have the latest updates.

 To find out if you have the latest Music app, open the App Store and click the Updates tab.
 You will now see if there are any available updates for the apps installed on your computer.
 If there’s one for Apple Music, install it.

 Then make sure you have the latest version of the operating system.
 To find out, click the Apple logo in the top left corner of the screen and select System Preferences.
 When the box comes up, click Software Update.

 Once all updates have been applied, restart your computer.

 Check your Apple Music subscription

 Still not working?
 Then it’s time to dig a little deeper.
 Has your Apple Music subscription run out, perhaps?
 With all the subscriptions people have these days, it can be easy to overlook renewing something.
 We have done an article on canceling your Apple Music subscription.
 You can use the same procedure to see if your subscription is still active.
 If it isn’t, you can renew it with a couple of clicks.

 There’s one more thing you can try if all else has failed.
 Try removing the album or song that doesn’t work and immediately re-add it.
 Sometimes there is a glitch that stops some albums from playing, and usually, deleting it and re-adding it removes the blockage.

 If everything has failed, it’s time to get in touch with Apple Support.
 They may be able to advise you on the next steps to take.

 Read more: Apple Music vs Spotify vs Google Play Music